nopphasinara/jquery-selectable/readme.md

 The following API methods are supported:

+- `change`: Triggers the change event (will only run if a change has actually been made).
+Useful when you need to trigger a change after working with items directly in the DOM.

 - `create` (default): initializes the plugin on the given container.

 - `destroy`: returns the control to its pre-initialized state.